mobrandtech/mobrand-bulk-api/directlinkbulkapi.rst

- payout                         Decimal                      Payout value in USD ($) incent                         Boolean                   True allows incent traffic, filter available. reqDeviceId                    Boolean                   if true, add &idfa= & advid= to the tracking link health                         Integer                     2 is healthy, only healthy offers are shown notes                          String                   Campaign notes, including KPIs.
+ payout                         Decimal                      Payout value in USD ($) incent                         Boolean                   True allows incent traffic, filter available. reqDeviceId                    Boolean                   if true, add &idfa= & advid= to the tracking link notes                          String                   Campaign notes, including KPIs.
 Can be null. blackListedSources             String[]             Sources on this list can't convert on that offer whiteListedSources             String[]             Only sources on this list can convert on that offer